 Prior to this format change, residency training was operated as an independent program, which was established in the 1960s.

-The UC Irvine Plastic Surgery Residency Program accepts two medical students for a six-year educational training experience in plastic surgery.
+The UC Irvine Plastic Surgery Residency Program accepts three medical students for a six-year educational training experience in plastic surgery.

 The director of the Department of Plastic Surgery oversees the educational portion of the program.
 When students successfully complete the program, they are eligible to sit for their boards in plastic surgery.